-- All complaints that come to the Supervisor, Executive Director or Board of Directors attention will be investigated promptly by a third-party investigator, in a manner appropriate in the circumstance - All those directly involved and witnesses will be spoken with. - Notes/statements will be prepared during each interview, reviewed by the person(s) being interviewed and signed for accuracy. - A copy of the interview documentation will be given to all parties interviewed - Records or other documents relevant to the incident being investigated (this may include work schedules, complaints and observation notes, incident and suspension forms and may involve taking pictures of the scene) will be reviewed. - Relevant collective agreement or employment contract language or organizational policies/procedures will be reviewed. - A final summary/report of the investigation will be prepared.
+- Written Submission of an allegation of workplace harassment and any accompany notes must be submitted within five (5) business days from the alleged occurrence in writing to the Executive Director or their designate. - All complaints that come to the Supervisor, Executive Director or Board of Directors attention will be investigated promptly by a third-party investigator, in a manner appropriate in the circumstance. - All those directly involved and witnesses will be spoken with. - Notes/statements will be prepared during each interview, reviewed by the person(s) being interviewed and signed for accuracy. - A copy of the interview documentation will be given to all parties interviewed

+- Records or other documents relevant to the incident being investigated (this may include work schedules, complaints and observation notes, incident and suspension forms and may involve taking pictures of the scene) will be reviewed. - Relevant collective agreement or employment contract language or organizational policies/procedures will be reviewed. - A final summary/report of the investigation will be prepared.